 There are three pits to take your time wandering through, taking photos and taking it all in.
 Then there are the museums with items in glass cases that have been salvaged, some still with their painted colours, plus the information that you’ll want to read.

 Then as you leave there is a veritable street market of delicious food stalls and souvenir shops to peruse.

-But next September in Xi’an (2019) there is going to be a huge welcoming ceremony as New Zealand and China celebrate their year of joint tourism.
-I was lucky enough to see the closing ceremony last week of the European/China year of tourism in the city walls filled with light, music, dancing and costumes and I happen to know that next year’s Kiwi celebration is already being planned and promises to be an exciting spectacle.
+In September in Xi’an 2019 there was a huge welcoming ceremony as New Zealand and China celebrated their year of joint tourism.
+I was lucky enough to see the closing ceremony of the European/China year of tourism in the city walls filled with light, music, dancing and costumes, but two nights a week this city wall is lit up and you might just be able to stumble upon the spectacular.

 I flew to Shanghai and then Xi’an courtesy of China Eastern on their Airbus A330.
 I was lucky enough to be upgraded into business class on the way over too with their fully recliner seats and champagne service!
 This airline is well worth considering for your flights between New Zealand and London or Paris too as they also fly direct there from Shanghai.